 Chiara was born in Italy in 1994, then fell in love with the UK and moved to London.
 She’s a reader, writer, translator and traveller.
 While working in finance, Chiara dreams of a career in journalism and publishing – work in progress.

 Sally is a fulltime MA Creative Writing student at the University of Leicester.
 She writes short stories and poetry.
 Her short prose; A School Photograph has been published online by NEWMAG and Cherry Scones published online by Ink Pantry.
 She worked as a nurse for 33 years and is originally from the Northwest of England.
-She now lives in North Warwickshire with her partner and three pekin bantams.
+She now lives in North Warwickshire with her partner, three pekin bantams and Bob the dog.

 Madeleine Milligan is a freelance musician, budding writer and avid sock knitter from Rayleigh, Essex.
 Having recently graduated from the University of Winchester with a First in Creative Writing, she is currently pursuing all avenues of professional writing and editing, including a full time role as a bid writer/editor for the health and care sector.
 Her passion lies in the editing of fictional prose and is available for all proofing and editing needs.